CommonAccord/Cmacc-Org/Doc/G/YCombinator-SeriesAA-CmA/Form/InvestorsRightsAgreement_v01.md

 5.2.1.sec=if to an Investor, at the Investor's address, facsimile number or electronic mail address as shown in the Company's records, as may be updated in accordance with the provisions hereof; or

-5.2.2.sec=if to the Company, one copy should be sent to {Co.N,A}, {Co.Fax}, Attn: Chief Executive Officer, or at such other address as the Company shall have furnished to the Investors.
+5.2.2.sec=if to the Company, one copy should be sent to {Company.N,A}, {Company.Fax}, Attn: Chief Executive Officer, or at such other address as the Company shall have furnished to the Investors.

 5.2.00.sec=Each such notice or other communication shall for all purposes of this Agreement be treated as effective or having been given when delivered if delivered personally, or, if sent by mail, at the earlier of its receipt or 72 hours after the same has been deposited in a regularly maintained receptacle for the deposit of the United States mail, addressed and mailed as aforesaid or, if sent by facsimile, upon confirmation of facsimile transfer or, if sent by electronic mail, upon confirmation of delivery when directed to the electronic mail address set forth on the Schedule of Investors.